-As outlined in this brochure, federal regulations require Alliance's written consent prior to undertaking certain activities in the vicinity of the pipeline.
+As outlined in this brochure, federal regulations require Enbridge's written consent prior to undertaking certain activities in the vicinity of the pipeline.

-As part of our review and assessment process for written consent, we require that community members, permit applicants, developers and public works departments provide us with scope of work, appropriate plans, schedule and equipment lists.
+As part of our review and assessment process for written consent, we require that permit applicants, developers and public works departments provide us with scope of work, appropriate plans, schedule and equipment lists.
 When this information is provided in a timely manner, we are better able to help avoid unnecessary and costly delays.

-If the scope of work changes, applicants, developers and public works departments must contact Alliance again.
+If the scope of work changes, applicants, public works departments and developers must contact Enbridge again.
 This includes, but is not limited to: changes to scope of work, location, schedule, method of installation and equipment to be used.
-Alliance will work with applicants, developers and public works departments to issue a revised consent.
+Enbridge will work with applicants, developers and public works departments to issue a revised consent.